multiversx/mx-docs/docs/sdk-and-tools/sdk-py/installing-mxpy.md

 mxpy --version
 ```

-Aditionally, if you'd like to have shell completion for `bash` and `zsh` run the following command then restart the shell:
+Additionally, if you'd like to have shell completion for `bash` and `zsh`, run the following command, then restart the shell:

 ```sh
 activate-global-python-argcomplete